Frequently Asked Questions

 What is the salary for a PTA?

 Generally speaking, PTAs earn 75-80% of what a PT earns.
-A reasonable expectation for a new graduate can be between $38,000 and $48,000/year based on full-time employment.
-Please keep in mind that pay scales vary depending on the setting and because Austin is a favorable place to live, salaries are generally lower than in other parts of Texas.
-Graduates that are willing to relocate can expect higher starting salaries.
+A new graduate can expect to earn between $45,000 and $53,000/year based on full-time employment.
+Keep in mind that pay scales vary depending on the setting, and because Austin is a favorable place to live, salaries are generally lower than in other parts of Texas.
+Graduates who are willing to relocate can expect higher starting salaries.
 Salaries for Texas PTAs can be found on the U.S. Bureau of Labor Statistics Page.

 Is there a licensure exam required to practice when I graduate?